flyerhzm/bullet/README.md

 which means there is a N+1 query from the Post object to its Comment association.

-In the meanwhile, there's a log appended into `log/bullet.log` file
+In the meantime, there's a log appended into `log/bullet.log` file

 ```
 2010-03-07 14:12:18[INFO] N+1 Query in /posts